Abstergo2003/spotted-private/README.md

 LAST STEP: open file commands.json and fill indicated fields, remember do deploy your bot again or rerun it

 ########################################################################################################################

 Youre welcome to insert your own changes to this bot but it was created using Discord Bot Maker so it might be really hard to do without this tool, Any true programmer should rather try writting his own bot from scratch.

-Using on your won responsibilty, I can't guarantee that your server wont be spammed
 ####################################################################################################################